Interested? See

 Delivery

-For dentists looking to introduce dental implants within their practice, this is the ideal course.
-Our MSc Clinical Implantology combines home study with the opportunity to treat patients under the direct clinical supervision of experienced consultants.
-Busy dental practitioners can gain the skills and knowledge required of a Dentist with Special Interest (DwiSI) over one year of full-time study or two years of part-time study.
+This is the ideal course for dentists who would like to introduce dental implants to their practice.
+Our MSc Clinical Implantology combines home study with the opportunity to treat patients under the clinical supervision of experienced consultants.

 Why study with us